ramonsoeira/dev_portfolio/README.md

 ## RODANDO - RUN

 ### PT - BR
-Primeiro, na raiz do projeto e depois no diretório dev_portfolio/dev_portfolio, execute no terminal:
+Primeiro, na raiz do projeto e depois no diretório dev/dev_portfolio, execute no terminal:
 `npm start`

 ### EN
-First, at the root of the project and then in the dev_portfolio / dev_portfolio directory, run in the terminal:
+First, at the root of the project and then in the dev/ dev_portfolio directory, run in the terminal:
 `npm start`

 ## SE DIVERTA - ENJOY